 Being active throughout your pregnancy is amazing but you do need to learn to tweak things as you go along.

-Take it day by day and adjust as you need to.
+Take it day by day, rest when you're breathless, and adjust where you need to.

 Monitor & Adjust Your Intensity

 The word intensity is misleading.
-For most people it means go hard with sprints and be sweaty and dripping.
+For most people, it means go hard with sprints and be sweaty and dripping.
 That's how you judge a workout.
 But it's far from the truth.
-Intensity can be the amount of weight you’re lifting (heavier is more intense to your central nervous system).
-It can be a high volume workout with lots of sets and reps.
-It can be plyometrics or intervals.
-It can be a lot.

 Intensity is something you need to keep an eye on and adjust.
 For the majority of people the intensity of your workouts in pregnancy decreases.
 Or the workout becomes intense in different ways.

 You shouldn't be gasping, begging for breath.
-If you're struggling to breathe that much so is the baby.
-Instead, take a few more rests and o adjust a position and keep control of your breath.
+If you're struggling to breathe that much, so is the baby.
+Instead, take a few more rests and adjust a position.
+Keep control of your breath.

-You can most definitely stay active in your first trimester (and throughout your pregnancy!).
-But it takes some forethought.
-I personally maintained a five day workout split but two of those days became much lighter than normal.
+You can most definitely stay active in your first trimester of pregnancy but it takes some forethought.
+I personally maintained a five-day workout split but two of those days became much lighter than normal.

 Part of your workout regime in the first trimester will be determined by your previous fitness level.
 If you're still in doubt, please please please contact a qualified trainer to help set you on the right path.

 You may not be able to rock the same routine you always have but you can definitely stay active on those initial thirteen weeks.
-Remember though, the first rule of this trimester is survival: so rock that first 😉
+Remember though, the first rule of exercising in the first trimester is survival: so rock that first 😉